 Meals and Water

 We provide all meals throughout the trip made with locally sourced ingredients whenever possible.
+In keeping with our roots in communal cooking - everyone will be assigned a day to star as the "group chef" and help prepare lunch/dinner with the recipes and ingredients that we provide.
+This is a fun way to share in the most essential and ritualistic activity on such an expedition, especially given that we are all gathered around the fire in the evenings anyways.
 Participants are responsible for bringing their own personal snacks which are generally consumed during brief break periods while paddling.
 Water is transported in approximately 10 x 10L dromedary bags (100L total) which we replenish at appropriate streams and rivers along the route and then treat against potential viruses and bacteria (that being said, the water in Gwaii Haanas is often pristine and could be consumed without treatment).

-We pick you up in Queen Charlotte by van on the morning of departure, and then transfer the group into a zodiac to reach the starting point of the trip.
-You will be returned to your hotel of choice in Sandspit on the final day via the same process but in reverse.
+We pick you up in Sandspit by van on the morning of departure, and then transfer the group into a zodiac to reach the starting point of the trip.
+You will be returned to your hotel in Sandspit on the final day via the same process but in reverse.

 By nature, extended kayak expeditions sometimes require rigorous exertion and participants should be in reasonable physical condition before signing up.
 We paddle between 2 to 5 hours per day and usually move camp on a daily basis.
 There are frequent rest opportunities to stretch your legs and fuel up throughout each day, but we will sometimes spend upwards of 2 hours in the kayaks at one time.
 We also try to incorporate rest days into the route plan where we base camp for a night or two and pause from moving camp.
 In our humble opinion, this form of travel affords the most organic and rewarding experience one can achieve within Gwaii Haanas made all the more vibrant by enduring the brief periods of discomfort inherit to expedition kayaking.